awsdocs/aws-cost-management-user-guide/doc_source/create-cost-categories.md

 **Contains**, **Starts with**, and **Ends with** are only supported with Accounts and Tag dimensions\.
 If you use these operators with Accounts, the engine evaluates against account name, and not account ID\.

    Choose a filtered value for your **Dimension** in the attribute selector\.

+1. Choose a dimension operator for your rule from the dropdown\.
+You can choose between `AND` and `OR`\. `AND` is the default operator\.
+Changing the operator impacts all dimensions in this rule\.

 1. For an inherited value rule type, choose **Account** or **Tag** for **Dimension**\.
 If **Tag** is the **Dimension**, choose the **Tag key** to inherit the cost category value from\.
 **Note**